Unbabel/applied-ai-backend-coding-challenge/README.md

 * Page load time shouldnt exceed 1 second
 * You should not have to touch Marian code (the documentation for developers is almost non existing) but information on how to use Marian-decoder are available [here](https://github.com/marian-nmt/marian) and you should be able to understand the minimum on how to use marian-decoder
+* There is not time limit for this challenge.
+However, we want to follow your progress so we advise that you share the fork as soon as possible, commit often and keep us updated.

 ### Resources